 Immediately after the results had been announced, The Danish Building & Property Agency entered into a contract with the consulting team behind the project.
 The project was processed and further detailed in dialogue with students and staff at Aarhus School of Architecture.
 And in November 2017 the project was tendered as a turnkey contract with reverse tendering on the basis of an extended outline proposal.
 This means that the project’s financial framework is fixed and the parties are obliged to develop and, if necessary, adjust the project within this framework.
 It was a demand of the turnkey contract competition that the winning consulting team would be affiliated with the total contractor as their adviser.
 The concept of the project was developed in close collaboration between Vargo Nielsen Palle and ADEPT.
 Initially, Vargo Nielsen Palle were in charge of the consulting team.
 Today, ADEPT has assumed the leading role in the consulting team.
 And Vargo Nielsen Palle are external consultants to The Danish Building & Property Agency.

-In April 2018, The Danish Building & Property Agency awarded the turnkey contract to A. Enggaard A/S, who are responsible for the construction of the building project.
+In April 2018, The Danish Building & Property Agency awarded the turnkey contract to A. Enggaard A/S, who was responsible for the construction of the building project.

 Read more about the process